SKrotkih/LiveEvents/README.md

 [SwiftGoogleSignIn](https://github.com/SKrotkih/SwiftGoogleSignIn.git) package
 and can be supposed as an example of using the package and the framework.

+Note: It is as called UIKit version.
+It uses UIKit layout.

 ## Requirements

 - Xcode 13+